sassoftware/grafana-esp-plugin/README.md

    ```
    export GRAFANA_NAMESPACE=grafana
    ```
-5. Run the installation script, adjusting the command to specify the following variables:
+5. Run `configure-grafana.sh`, adjusting the command to specify the following variables:
    - The Kubernetes _namespace_ in which SAS Event Stream Processing is installed.
    - The _version_ of the plug-in that you want to install.
 Ensure that you specify a version of the plug-in that is compatible with your version of Grafana.
    - The _oauth-provider_ of the environment.
 Select one of the following options: **uaa**, **keycloak** or **viya**.